Poker Online

 Scoring

-If the defenders won the last trick, the eight cards discarded by the starter are exposed.
-If the starter's discard contains any kings, tens or fives, the defenders score twice the value of these cards if the last trick was a single card trick.
+If the opponents won the last trick, the eight cards discarded by the starter are exposed.
+If the starter's discard contains any kings, tens or fives, the opponents score twice the value of these cards if the last trick was a single card trick.
 If the last trick was a multiple trick, then the value of the discards is multiplied by twice the number of cards led to the last trick.
-For example if the last trick is a tractor trick (four cards) and the defenders win it, they will score eight times the value of any cards in the starter's discard.
-Any points that the defenders score for the starter's discard are added to the points that they won in tricks during the play, as represented by the cards that are face up in front of them.
+For example if the last trick is a tractor trick (four cards) and the opponents win it, they will score eight times the value of any cards in the starter's discard.
+Any points that the opponents score for the starter's discard are added to the points that they won in tricks during the play, as represented by the cards that are face up in front of them.

 The possible results are given in the following table.

-Defenders' card pointsResultNext starter
+Opponents' card pointsResultNext starter

-0Attackers' score increased by three ranksStarter's partner
+0Declarers' score increased by three ranksStarter's partner

-* Although there are only 200 points in the pack, it is possible for the defenders to have more than 200 points by scoring for points in the talon.
-It is even conceivable, though extremely unlikely, that they might have 240 or more points, in which case they go up a further rank for each increment of 40 points.
+* Although there are only 200 points in the pack, it is possible for the opponents to have more than 200 points by scoring for points in the talon.
+It is even conceivable, though unlikely, that they might have 240 or more points, in which case they go up a further rank for each increment of 40 points.

 As already mentioned, the winners of the whole game are the first team whose score goes above the rank of ace.